cyralinc/terraform-provider-cyral/docs/resources/sidecar.md

 Required:

-- `secret_id` (String) Secret ID is the identifier or location for the secret that holds the certificate bundle.
+- `secret_id` (String) Identifier or location of the secret that holds the certificate bundle.
 - `type` (String) Type identifies the secret manager used to store the secret.
 Valid values are: `aws` and `k8s`.

 Optional:

-- `engine` (String) Engine is the name of the engine used with the given secrets manager type, when applicable.
+- `engine` (String) Name of the engine used with the given secrets manager type, when applicable.